I'm Honey!

 Embracing the Luxury of a Simple Life and Finding Peace in the Everyday

-All Women Must Surrender to Bloom
+All Rejected Parents Must Surrender to Bloom

 Once you understand that surrender is liberating and powerful, you will stop swimming upstream and fighting your current life situation.
 Once you understand that you cannot steer things in the direction you choose, you can stop struggling and embrace the flow of life trusting that things will unfold for the better.